Jayden-Caldwell/Dot/GUI.md

 <img src="images/fullscreen1.PNG" alt="drawing" width="500"/>
 <img src="images/fullscreen2.PNG" alt="drawing" width="500"/>

-- I also decided to change the questions so the were more relevent to the upcoming event.
+- I also decided to change the questions so that they were more relevent to the upcoming event.

 <img src="images/surveyQues.PNG" alt="drawing" width="500"/>